TorchlightSoftware/front-end-application/README.md

-# Torchlight Job Application
+# Torchlight Front-End Job Application

 A test for front end developers applying at Torchlight Software.
 This test is required for all applicants.
-If you pass we will contact you for an interview.
+If we have a good fit for you we will contact you for an interview!

 ### Installation